chipjacks/strava-client/docs/ActivitiesApi.md

 id = 789 # Integer | The identifier of the activity.

 opts = {
-  page: 56, # Integer | Page number.
-Defaults to 1.
+  page: 56, # Integer | Deprecated.
+Prefer to use after_cursor.
+  per_page: 30, # Integer | Deprecated.
+Prefer to use page_size.
-  per_page: 30 # Integer | Number of items per page.
+  page_size: 30, # Integer | Number of items per page.
 Defaults to 30.
+  after_cursor: "after_cursor_example" # String | Cursor of the last item in the previous page of results, used to request the subsequent page of results.
+When omitted, the first page of results is fetched.
 }

 begin